Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Experiments

-First, we compare our approach with QPBO~\cite{DBLP:journals/cgf/SchertlerSG17} and dipole~\cite{DBLP:journals/tog/MetzerHZGPC21} in terms of orientation accuracy, which indicates the proportion of correctly oriented normals (where the dot product with the ground truth normal is greater than 0) among all sample points.
-For noisy sampling, the ground truth normal of a point is the normal when it is sampled.
+First, we compare our results with four orientation methods MST~\citep{DBLP:conf/siggraph/HoppeDDMS92}, Hermite curve~\citep{DBLP:conf/vmv/KonigG09}, QPBO~\citep{DBLP:journals/cgf/SchertlerSG17} and Dipole~\citep{DBLP:journals/tog/MetzerHZGPC21} in terms of orientation accuracy, which indicates the proportion of correctly oriented normals (where the dot product with the ground truth normal is greater than zero) among all sample points.
+The unoriented normals are all predicted by Jets~\citep{2005Jets}.
+For non-uniform sampling, the ground truth normal of a point is taken as the surface normal of the ground truth mesh where the point is located.
+For noisy sampling, the ground truth normal of a point is taken as the normal when it is sampled.
 Table~\ref{table1} shows the quantitative comparisons.
 In addition to average accuracy, we also count the proportion of shapes whose accuracy is greater than a certain threshold for each method ($97\%$ for complex non-uniform dataset and $90\%$ for ordinary var-noise dataset).
-For instance, our approach achieves orientation accuracy higher than $97\%$ in $93.8\%$ $(152/162)$ of the shapes in the complex non-uniform dataset.
+For instance, our approach achieves orientation accuracy higher than $97\%$ in $96.3\%$ $(156/162)$ of the shapes in the complex non-uniform dataset.
 The results indicate that our method achieves high performance.
-QPBO usually fails in orienting point clouds with multiple connected components in one process.
-Therefore, these shapes are removed when calculating the accuracy of QPBO.
+Local consistency-based methods (MST, Hermite curve and QPBO) may fail in orienting point clouds with multiple connected components in one process.
+Therefore, these shapes are removed when calculating the accuracy of them.

 The qualitative comparisons are shown in Figure~\ref{fig:Figure3}.
-The oriented point clouds are visualized by Meshlab~\cite{2008Meshlab}.
-The previous two examples are noise-free, and the last two contain thin structures with noise.
+The oriented point clouds are visualized by MeshLab~\citep{2008Meshlab}.
+The first three examples are noise-free, and the last two contain thin structures with noise.
 Our method shows good orientation accuracy.
+MST, Hermite curve and QPBO are local consistency-based approaches.
+Therefore, local errors may cause large-scale inconsistent orientation.
+Moreover, their performances degrade when the noise is large.
 Dipole separates the point clouds into patches, reducing its robustness when the wrong partition occurs, especially when thin structures exist.
 It is also sensitive to parameters and requires careful adjustment for complex shapes.
-QPBO only takes local consistency energy into consideration.
-Hence, local errors may be propagated to large areas.
-Moreover, its performance degrades when the noise is large.
 Our approach exhibits high robustness for complex topology, thin structures, and noise.